big-data-lab/K-Tree/building.md

     make

-If you want to use different directories for release build and debug build separately, you can use GNU autotools to do so:
+GNU autotools can be used to create separate directories for the release build and debug build.

 For ***release*** build: